 - 44. Under the Dog Act, public notification must be given if the City is changing an area that is currently not a dog exercise area into a dog exercise area.
-The consultation period will be for a minimum of 60 days over the Christmas period. - The following consultation methods which have been considered from a Public Relations perspective will be undertaken: - a) Newspaper advertisement. - b) Letters to landowners and occupiers within a 400m radius of the proposed sites. - c) Website / Social Media / Engage Kalamunda information. - d) Placing signage on the proposed sites. - 46.
-Through the engagement process, the City will ensure that communications note that the funding of the proposed parks are subject to funding approval. - 47.
+The consultation period will be for a minimum of 60 days over the Christmas period. - 45.
+The following consultation methods which have been approved by the City's Public Relations team will be undertaken: - a) Newspaper advertisement. - b) Letters to landowners and occupiers within a 400m radius of proposed sites. - c) Website / Social Media / Engage Kalamunda information. - d) Placing signage on the proposed sites. - 46.
 Given the Indigenous cultural significance of Hartfield Park, the City will engage with the Wadjuk Working Party as part of advertising to ensure that the cultural significance of the site is appropriately considered.

-- 48. An allocation of \$15,000 was included in the 2018/19 Budget for the purposes of undertaking background research and to prepare the landscaping concepts (Attachments 1 and 3) with Opinion of Probable Costs (OPC) for the two candidate sites (Attachments 2 and 4). - 49.
-The OPC outlines an amount for each of the two sites which can be used for the purposes of informing future budget deliberations on the matter.
-It is considered that, in addition to the amount included in the OPC, a 10% allowance be added for community consultation, detailed design and project contingency. - 50.
-The OPC for Federation Gardens, at attachment 2, is estimated at a total cost (excl GST) of approximately \$400,000 to \$450,000 depending on the final fence height (1.8m, 1.5m and 1.2m) with higher fencing resulting in a greater overall cost. - 51.
+47. An allocation of \$15,000 was included in the 2018/19 Budget for the purposes of undertaking background research and to prepare the landscaping concepts (Attachments 1 and 3) with Opinion of Probable Costs (OPC) for the two candidate sites (Attachments 2 and 4).

+- 48. The OPC outlines an amount for each of the two sites which can be used for the purposes of informing future budget deliberations on the matter.
+It is considered that, in addition to the amount included in the OPC, a 10% allowance be added for community consultation, detailed design and project contingency. - 49.
+The OPC for Federation Gardens, at attachment 2, is estimated at a total cost (excl GST) of approximately \$400,000 to \$450,000 depending on the final fence height (1.8m, 1.5m and 1.2m) with higher fencing resulting in a greater overall cost. - 50.
 The OPC for Elmore Way Park, at attachment 4, is estimated at a total cost (excl GST) of approximately \$290,000 to \$300,000 depending on the final fence height (1.8m, 1.5m and 1.2m) with higher fencing resulting in a greater overall cost.

-52. Cash in Lieu of Public Open Space
+51. Cash in Lieu of Public Open Space